- Religion and Philosophy»

 The Mysterious Maria Cacao and Her Golden Ghost Ship(Mountain Goddesses of the Philippines Part 3)

 As I got older, I learned my classmate was actually talking about a variation of the tale of Maria (de) Cacao.
-To my dismay, her story was not original from my hometown as it turned out, but from the other side of the province.
+To my dismay, her story was not original from my hometown, but from the other side of the province.

 Maria Cacao is the diwata (fairy) or mountain goddess associated with Mount Lantoy in Argao, Cebu, Philippines.
 Her legends spread far and wide, even across to the neighboring islands in the Visayas region.